 Redshift supports a maximum of 8 GPUs per session, and, it is undeniable that your hardware needs at least 2 GPU if you are using this GPU-accelerated engine.
 It is very good at utilizing multiple GPUs simultaneously, so installing many graphics cards into your system is a great way to boost performance further.
 When doing so, sufficiently cooling your system becomes very important.
 NVIDIA GeForce RTX cards are often not designed well to work with other cards.
 Cards with a single fan that expel the heat directly out the back of the system, known as blower cards, are the best choice for this.
 They stack nicely and work very comfortably in multi GPU Workstations.
 Professional NVIDIA Graphics cards or new NVIDIA GeForce RTX are all designed with this cooler.

-According to the Pugetsystems test with RTX 2080, we get a pretty scaling from 2 to 3 to 4 GPU, the performance rise is 195%, 284%, 374% respectively.
-To see how increasing the number of video cards in a system affects performance in Redshift with the new GeForce 30 Series (Ampere architecture), we continue running the benchmark in the version of Redshift 3.0.39 with 1, 2, 3, and 4 NVIDIA RTX 3090 (24GB VRAM).
+According to the Pugetsystems test with RTX 4090, we get a pretty scaling from 1 to 7 GPU, the performance rise is from 100% to 459%.
+It’s the current Redshift benchmark so the actual scene which is larger than that might have a better performance. iRender also took some tests to see how increasing the number of video cards in a system affects performance in Redshift with the RTX3090 (Ampere architecture) and RTX4090.
+We ran the benchmark in the version of Redshift 3.0.39 with 4,6 and 8 NVIDIA RTX 3090 (24GB VRAM) and newer version of Redshift 3.5 on RTX4090.

 As demonstrated above, video card performance in Redshift scales very well as additional cards are added.
 It isn’t quite perfect, or linear, scaling – there is some level of diminishing returns – but it is still more than enough to justify their use in multi-GPU workstations.